fuma-nama/nodeploy/README.md

 We created an insane developer experience that free developers from time-consuming jobs, by skipping code previews and unnecessary conversations

+### Notice

+All of the content is fake, the `nodeploy` cli doesn't actually exist

+If you had installed one, please delete it

 ### Contributions

 We're using pnpm